apache/activemq-artemis/docs/user-manual/en/using-jms.md

   connection.
 The default value for this parameter is 10000 milliseconds.

 Lastly, the `jgroups` scheme is supported which provides an alternative to the `udp` scheme for server discovery.
-The URL pattern is either `jgroups://channelName?file=jgroups-xml-conf-filename` where`jgroups-xml-conf-filename` refers to an XML file on the classpath that contains the JGroups configuration or it can be `jgroups://channelName?properties=some-jgroups-properties`.
-In both instance the `channelName` is the name given to the jgroups channel created.
+The URL pattern is `jgroups://channelName?file=jgroups-xml-conf-filename` where`jgroups-xml-conf-filename` refers to an XML file on the classpath that contains the JGroups configuration.
+The `channelName` is the name given to the jgroups channel created.

 The `refreshTimeout` and `discoveryInitialWaitTimeout` properties are supported just like with `udp`.